 Drill/Driver

 Similar to a screwdriver, standard drills use torque and a rotational force to create holes and fasten screws, nuts, and bolts.
 The drill/driver often features a slip clutch.
 This clutch disengages when the drill/driver hits a certain amount of torque, avoiding snapping and stripping the fastener.
-Using standard twist drill bits allows you to drill holes of various size in various materials.
+Using standard twist drill bits allows you to drill holes of various sizes in various materials.

 Common Uses